toru173/nomi-discord-python/README.md

 !['Invitation Link' Screenshot](./docs/images/readme/'Invitation%20URL'%20Screenshot.png)

 Copy and paste the link into your browser and follow the prompts to 'install' the Discord Bot on your server.
-If you forgot to copy the URL, it is also displayed each time you start your Nomi's Docker container using the start script.
+If you forgot to copy the URL, it is also displayed each time you start your Nomi's Docker container using the startup script.

 !['Installing a Discord Bot' Screenshot](./docs/images/readme/'Installing%20a%20Discord%20Bot'%20Screenshot.png)